aleksandarhorvat/kitchen-recipes-app/README.md

-import matplotlib.pyplot as plt #is used for graphic display from Percentages import percentage #used to convert grams to percentages from Registration import check #is used for user registration and login from Importing import enter #is used to enter foods and their quantities from Reading import read #it is used to enter the ingredients that we have with us
+import matplotlib.pyplot as plt #is used for graphic display from Percentages import percentage #used to convert grams to percentages from Registration import check #is used for user registration and login from Writing import enter #is used to enter foods and their quantities from Reading import read #it is used to enter the ingredients that we have with us
                          #prints all possible combinations with the given ingredients
                          #enables the selection of all recipes that contain these ingredients